sig-gis/Liberia_NSC_ForestMonitoringTraining/06_drone/08_Flight_Photogrammetry.md

 <img align="center" src="../images/drone/Corridor.png" hspace="15" vspace="10" width="1000">

 ### Circular
 This type of flight collects data with an oblique sensor angle in an elliptical flight path around an object like a single tree or building.
-It is suggested that multiple flights are done using the same elliptical at multiple altitudes.
+It is suggested that multiple flights are done using the same ellipse at multiple altitudes.
 This type of flight produces three dimensional products (point clouds and meshes).

 <img align="center" src="../images/drone/Circular_flight.png" hspace="15" vspace="10" width="1000">